zoffixznet/perl6.party/post/Perl-6-Hands-On-Workshop--Weatherapp--Part-3.md

-We use `Test::When` to mark this test as requiring an active Internet connection, so the test will only run when the installer explicitly requests to do so.
+We use `Test::When` to mark this test as requiring an active Internet connection, so the test will only run when the installer explicitly requests to do so via an environmental variable.
 We also `use` the module we'll make.

 In the first `for` loop, we're iterating over two sets of arguments: city only and city + country.
 The loop executes a `subtest` on each